Teradata/stacki-wiki/Frontend-Installation.md

 If you choose to run in this configuration there are two additional requirements.
-First, the public network cannot have a DHCP server that would answer a DHCP request from a backend server (this is the frontend's job).
+First, the public network cannot have a DHCP server that would answer a DHCP request from a backend server.
+(This is the frontend's job.)
-Second, when in the installation wizard you will still need to configure both interfaces.
+Second, when in the installation wizard, you will still need to configure both interfaces.
 But in this case, simply configure the _public_ and _private_ with the same network information but only cable the _private_ one (yes this is